-Fundamentals of Hydraulics and Pneumatics
+Fundamentals of Hydraulics and Pneumatics EG 3103 ME

-Year: III Lecture: 3 Hrs/week
+Year: III Part: I Total: 5 Hrs/week Lecture: 3 Hrs/week Tutorial: Hrs/week Practical: Hrs/week Lab: 2 Hrs/week

-Part: I Tutorial: Hrs/week

-Practical: Hrs/week

 This course deals with the fundamentals of industrial hydraulics and pneumatics.
 It describes the general application of components, mechanism and working principle of the hydraulic and pneumatic system.
 It also covers the basic diagnostic steps for problem solving on the systems.